VoltDB/meshmonitor/README.md

 ## Output

 All messages printed by Meshmonitor contain event time (`HH:mm:ss`) and an IP address of the node that the message pertains to.
-If message has no such context then IP column will be empty:
+If a message has no such context then the IP column will be empty:

 ```console
 09:08:51 [   172.31.10.72] New remote endpoint - establishing connection